 - Nurse Assistant or Patient Care Assistant

 - Nursing for Adults and Seniors

 - Operating Room and Surgical Nursing

 - Registered Nurse

 Mental Health Nursing Certification and Certificate Programs

 Aside from the required clinical experience, much of the coursework included within a graduate certificate program for aspiring mental health nurses covers theories and practices in mental health treatment.
 In addition to completing classroom courses relating to mental health, students enrolled in a graduate certificate in mental health nursing must also complete clinical rotations at a mental health facility.

 Some examples of specific courses include:

 - Management of patients with mental illness

-- Psychiatric conditions
+- Psychiatric conditions and psychiatric diagnostic reasoning

 - Theories of psychiatric mental health nursing